nhsconnect/national-document-repository/app/README.md

 There are also Cypress end-to-end tests written against each user journey and it's functionality.

-Before running the E2E tests, please ensure you have got the value `CYPRESS_BASE_URL=http://localhost:xxxx` set up in your .env file.
+Before running the E2E tests, please make sure you have got the value `CYPRESS_BASE_URL=http://localhost:xxxx` set up in your .env file.
-You can run then start the E2E tests by running
+You can then start the E2E tests by running

 ```bash
 make cypress-open